-VISIT TIP: I’ve seen a different fee (much lower) published on many “informational sites about Crete” that is completely different from the official entrance fee that you will see on the site.
+VISIT TIP: I’ve seen a different fee (much lower) published on many “informational sites about Crete” which is completely different from the official entrance fee that you will see on the site.
 Always check the official information!

-Relax with the Kids in Matala Beach
+Relax with the Kids at Matala Beach

 I might be biased, but I love Matala!
 It is one of our favorite places on the island for summer, really child friendly, and one of the nicest seaside resorts for those visiting Heraklion with children.

 We’ve been to Matala several times and I find that Matala is also a fantastic destination for single parents.